 Governors discharge their responsibilities through 4 Governing Body meetings each year.
 These formal meetings are supplemented by a series of informal sub-committee meetings dealing with more specific issues.
 A number of governors also have responsibilities for specific issues within the school such as literacy, maths, safeguarding and inclusion.

-Governors adopt, review and monitor a range of policies that govern the operation of the school including Health and Safety, Behaviour, Curriculum and Performance Management.
+Governors adopt, review and monitor a range of policies that govern the operation of the school including Health and Safety, Safeguarding, Behaviour, Curriculum and Performance Management.

 They are instrumental in terms of ensuring that the school has strategies in place to enable children to achieve their full potential and an education which will equip them to achieve future successes.

 |Pupil Support Sub-Committee|

 |Richard Buono||Resources Sub-Committee|

 I briefly introduce to you the work of the Governing Body who aim to ensure that your child(ren) receive an excellent and enjoyable primary school education.
 We have a range of powers and duties laid down by various Education Acts.
 Responsibilities relate to